Hotel Jerome: Building

 The Jerome occupies a 1.1 acre lot on the northwest corner of the North Mill Street intersection.
 The neighborhood is densely developed with many other commercial properties.
 Some of them, such as the Pitkin County Courthouse two blocks to the east, Aspen City Hall to the southeast, Collins Block and Wheeler Opera House to the south along Mill Street, have been listed on the Register themselves.
 At the opposite end of the block, across the street, is the Thomas Hynes House, a former miner's cottage now used as a restaurant and also on the Register.
-To the north the terrain, level between the hotel and the slopes of Aspen Mountain, begins to slope gently toward the Roaring Fork River, which flows through Rio Grande Park two blocks to the north.
+To the north, the terrain, level between the hotel and the slopes of Aspen Mountain, begins to slope gently toward the Roaring Fork River, which flows through Rio Grande Park two blocks to the north.

 The building itself is a three-story 12-by-11-bay brick structure, with a small hyphen connecting the main block to a north wing of similar shape and size.
 Both are topped by a flat roof.
 The slight grade to the north exposes their basements slightly.
+Jerome B. Wheeler built it in 1889 during Colorado's silver boom, and it was designed to emulate the grand European hotels of the period.